Dhaka Collegiate School: History

 The foundation of Dhaka Intermediate College later to be known as Dhaka College was laid down in 1841.
 The school separated from the college in 1908.
 Since then it has been the Zilla School of Dhaka, although it continues to be called Dhaka Collegiate School.

 This institution has delivered many famous alumni in its history.

 Location

 The school is located in Sadarghat crossing, west of Bahadur Shah Park and south of Jagannath University, on the banks of the Buriganga River.

 Courses

-The school offers courses in science, humanities and commerce and classes conducted in two shifts (morning and day).
+The school offers courses in science, and commerce and classes conducted in two shifts (morning and day).